MicrosoftDocs/power-platform/power-platform/developer/unified-experience/debug.md

 1. Launch Visual Studio and choose **Continue without code**.
 1. Choose the menu option **Extensions** > **Dynamics 365** > **Model management** > **Create model...**.
 If you do not see this menu option, you don't have the required Visual Studio extension installed.
-1. Use the example model name "MyTestModel" when prompted by the wizard, providing relevant information for the rest of the required information.
+1. Enter a model name of "MyTestModel" when prompted by the form, providing relevant information for the rest of the required information.

     :::image type="content" source="../media/unified-experience/devexp-debug-create_model1.png" alt-text="Add parameters":::

-1. On the next page of the wizard make sure you are creating a new package.
+1. On the next step of the form choose **Create new package**.

     :::image type="content" source="../media/unified-experience/devexp-debug-create_model2.png" alt-text="Select package":::

-1. Fill in the referenced models.
+1. Choose all referenced models.
 You only need to specify dependencies on the Application Platform and Application Foundation packages in this trivial example.

     :::image type="content" source="../media/unified-experience/devexp-debug-create_model3.png" alt-text="Select referenced packages":::